Our Mistakes

 How we fell short: Throughout GiveWell’s history, we have relied on Skype and staff’s individual cell phones to make phone calls.
 This led to instances of poor call quality or dropped calls, but given the fact that GiveWell was a startup, those we spoke with generally understood.
 In addition, we had not always confirmed with call participants the phone number to use for a particular call or set up and send agendas for the call in advance.
 Earlier in GiveWell’s history, participants likely understood that we were a very new, small organization just getting started and aiming to control costs.
 But, as we’ve grown this is no longer a reasonable justification, and both of the problems listed here may have had implications for the professionalism we’ve projected to those we’ve spoken with.

-Steps we have taken to improve: We have continued to be more vigilant about confirming that all participants are aware of the number to use for scheduled calls.
+How we addressed our mistake: We became more vigilant about confirming that all participants are aware of the number to use for scheduled calls.
 In March 2012, we set up dedicated lines and handsets for our calls.

 December 2011: Poor communication to donors making larger donations (e.g., greater than $5,000) via the GiveWell website